araffin/robotics-rl-srl/README.md

 python -m rl_baselines.train --algo ppo2 --log-dir logs/ -c -joints
 ```

-To run all the enviroments with all the SRL models for a given algorithm:
+To run all the enviroments with all the SRL models for a given algorithm (you can use the same arguments as for training):
 ```
 python  -m rl_baselines.pipeline --algo ppo2 --log-dir logs/
 ```